--Be patient.
-Enjoy the journey.
+-Be patient and enjoy the journey.
 Hurry to reach the end point will only kill the joy of the trek.

 -Do not rush when it rains.
 Stay at one place and move only if it feels safe.
 Getting angry when it rains will not help you anyway.
 You must be prepared for downpour any moment.

--We saw plastic bottles, polybags, wrappers of chips, biscuits, tobacco, cigarettes, and lot more, peeping from bushes.
-Kindly help in keeping the park clean.
+-We saw plastic bottles, polybags, wrappers of chips, biscuits, tobacco, cigarettes, and lot more, peeping from the bushes.
+Requesting you all to help keeping the park clean.
 If you are carrying one-time use bottles or plastic wrapped eatables, bring them back.
 This is the least you can do for the environment.

 A detailed vlog on planning a trip to Valley of flowers is up on our Youtube channel.
 Do have a look.